 In the traditional treatment on the left, the severed nerve is simply buried under nearby muscle tissue.
 Over time, the buried nerve may form another neuroma.

-In the treatment on the right, the nerve is transferred to another muscle in a way that a) allows the nerve to grow into the muscle over time, and b) allows the nerve to trigger muscle contractions.
+In the treatment on the right, the nerve is transferred to another muscle in a way that a) allows the nerve to grow into the muscle over time, and b) integrates with motor nerves to facilitate muscular contractions.
 Put another way, the nerve and muscle are more naturally integrated, though the preceding diagram does a poor job of showing the specific surgical technique used to achieve this.

 RPNI is in some ways a simpler version of TMR.
 Instead of moving the nerve to a different muscle site, the nerve ending is wrapped in a small muscle graft, often taken from the patient’s thigh muscle.
 The nerve then grows into this graft over time, innervating it.

 If all goes according to plan, this will prevent another neuroma from forming.
 Indeed, one 2016 study1 found that patients who underwent RPNI treatment reported a 71% reduction in neuroma pain and a 53% reduction in phantom pain.

 For those of you who want a more detailed look at the ability of RPNIs to reduce pain, we strongly urge you to watch from 1:29 to 19:46 this recent video presentation on the subject.
 Don’t get intimidated by technical terminology in some of the sections.
 In between, there are significant sections that are easily comprehended by those of us without advanced medical training.
 Note, also, that the video contains some graphic images.
 But, if you’re suffering from pain, this is a must-see!

 RPNI as a Method of Amplifying Muscle Signals